michieltjampens/dcafs/docs/Basics.md

 Bonus!
 * The up/down arrow can be used to go through history of send commands.
+This history is also stored serverside.

 ## C. Let's kick it up a notch